danialrp/laravel-webpay/README.md

 <a name="support-security"></a>
 ## Support & Security

-This package supports Laravel 5.1 or greater, 6.x and 7.x
+This package supports Laravel 5.1 or greater, 6.x and 7.x with PHP 7.2 and above.
 * In case of discovering any issues, please create one on the [Issues](https://github.com/danialrp/laravel-webpay/issues) section.
 * For contribution, fork this repo and implements your code then create a PR.